CP1404/Practicals/prac_06/README.md

 Do this next part on paper first, then copy it into PyCharm to see how you went.
-Remember that writing code on paper (or a whiteboard) is good practice, helps you learn it better (since you can\'t depend on the IDE\'s help) and encourages you to be consistent and clear with syntax, indenting, etc.
+Remember that writing code on paper (or a whiteboard) is good practice, helps you learn it better (since you can't depend on the IDE's help) and encourages you to be consistent and clear with syntax, indenting, etc.

 Loop through and print the names of all of the languages with dynamic